Find accessible object; evaluate properties

 Use callback function.

 navig - post-navigation string.
-See remarks.
+Read in Remarks.

 waitS - time (seconds) to wait for the object in the window.